 It will guide you as you listen (or read) along.

-Thirty teenagers from twenty countries, one Jewish teacher, and one Cuban-Irish-American storyteller (story artist, Antonio Sacre) set out to publish a book of writing in one of the poorest and most challenging high schools in Los Angeles.
-Will fear and distrust stop the project before it begins, or will they stand together?
+Thirty teens from twenty countries, one Jewish teacher, and one Cuban-Irish-American storyteller work with one of the poorest and most challenging high schools in Los Angeles.
+Will fear stop the project, or will they stand together?